Māori and Pasifika at AIS.

 The Treaty of Waitangi core values are respected with Polynesian core values and customs.
 Recently the whanau room at Asquith Campus has been upgraded and located at the ground floor to facilitate more visits from MPI students as well as from other nationalities studying at AIS to enjoy the whanau room environment and cultural interactions amongst our multicultural students.

 On-going cultural activities such as the Kapa Haka / Pasifika Cultural Performing Arts Group are performed by the MPI students regularly at various school functions (either within AIS or in national students’ functions and events through out New Zealand).
 The AIS MPI facebook is an excellent networking medium for both alumni and current students to maintain their contacts and with staff as well.

-Say 'Kia ora’, 'Kia Orana’ ,‘Talofa’ or ‘Malo e lelei’ to Bill and Semisi when you see them around the two campuses.
+Say 'Kia ora’, 'Kia Orana’ ,‘Talofa’ or ‘Malo e lelei’ to Semisi when you see him around the two campuses.

 For more information, feel free to get in touch with Dr Semisi Taumoepeau today.